jruby/jruby-rack/README.md

 - `jruby.rack.logging`: Specify the logging device to use.
 Defaults to `servlet_context`.
 See below.
-- `jruby.rack.request.size.initial.bytes`: Initial size for request body memory buffer, see also `jruby.rack.request.size.maximum.bytes` bellow.
+- `jruby.rack.request.size.initial.bytes`: Initial size for request body memory buffer, see also `jruby.rack.request.size.maximum.bytes` below.
 - `jruby.rack.request.size.maximum.bytes`: The maximum size for the request in memory buffer, if the body is larger than this it gets spooled to a tempfile.
 - `jruby.rack.response.dechunk`: Set to false to turn off response dechunking